A Community of Support

 Applying to UCR

-Learn more about UCR's admissions requirements below or contact Allura Davis, community engagement and outreach admissions counselor, today.
+Learn more about UCR's admission requirements below or contact Community Engagement and Outreach counselors today.

 “As a Black student at UCR, it feels like I belong.
 I feel part of the UCR community.
 I found people I could relate to socially and intellectually, as well as people who shared my goals and aspirations.”JOSIAH DAVIS